-Andy Coates is the CEO of Enforcement Bailiffs Ltd, who also trade as Inhouse Enforcement solutions (IES ).
+Andy Coates is the CEO of Quality Bailiffs, (trading name of Enforcement Bailiffs Ltd), who also trade as Inhouse Enforcement solutions (IES ).

 We offer a half day workshop that we can deliver for your staff regarding the debt recovery and enforcement process.
 This would help you understand how better to recover your money and how the enforcement process works.